Complete Keto Food List: What to Eat on Keto

-Eat moderately: Artichokes, celery root, eggplant, garlic, green beans, jicama, leeks, okra, onion, peppers, raw cruciferous vegetables, rhubarb, turnip
+Eat moderately: Artichokes, celery root, eggplant, garlic, green beans, jicama, leeks, okra, onion, peppers, raw cruciferous vegetables, mushrooms, rhubarb, turnip

 Fruit is called “nature’s candy” for a reason.
 The sugar content in most fruits can quickly take you out of ketosis.
 Coconut and avocado are the exceptions, plus antioxidant-packed fresh berries.
 Go for organic berries when possible, and be mindful of your portions.
 Don’t worry about scurvy—you’ll still get plenty of vitamin C in those strawberries.

 Lemons and limes may contain sugar, but if you’re just squeezing a wedge into your water, you’re in the clear.
 For a fruity refresher without the high sugar content, try this Keto Green Lemon Smoothie.

 Although fruit isn’t a big part of the keto diet, here are the best ones to stock up on:

 Eat moderately: Lemon, lime, melon, tomatoes, tomatillos

 Avoid: Cantaloupe, honeydew, dried fruit, fruit leather, jams and jellies, canned fruit